Building B2B Thought Leadership: An 8-Step Playbook

 They give a face to the voice and a voice to the name.
 People feel a lot more comfortable engaging with our customers’ content after they’ve seen and heard the real-life version.

-5. Written content
+5. Written Content

 The written content we create for our customers can be anything from blogs to podcast show notes to LinkedIn status updates to Instagram captions.